openforis/sepal-doc/docs/source/cli/ofgt.rst

     oft-stack [-ot Byte/Int16/UInt16/UInt32/Int32/Float32/Float64/CInt16/CInt32/ CFloat32/CFloat64] [-um <maskfile>] <-o outputfile><inputfiles>

 -   :code:`−o` outputfile − The name of the output file to be created ( include extension)
--   inputfiles − A set of input files (include extension) , each separated by a space.
+-   input_files − A set of input files (include extension) , each separated by a space.

 DESCRIPTION
 ###########